For many school marketers, the thought of adding “content creation” to their team’s (or their own) to-do list is enough to cause a hive breakout.

 The best way to get started with content curation is to think about your content’s focus, then turn to the resources you already use.

-Feedly aggregates content—in other words, it allows you to compile the sites you like to read, all in one place.
-With Feedly you can:
+A great example of a useful content aggregation tool is Feedly.
+Feedly allows you to compile the sites you like to read, all in one place.
+With Feedly (and similar tools) you can:

 Setup doesn’t take long, and soon Feedly will become your go-to resource for all of the great content that can help fuel your content marketing.